(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Exploring the Area

-Once you have the lay of the land, set the older kids off to explore on their own.
+Once you have the lay of the land, set the older kids off to explore independently.

 Tent Camping for Beginners: Things to Do While Camping